 Office: Shaw-Smyser 236

 My terminal degree is a Doctorate of Business Administration in Consumer Behavior, and my thesis revolved around generational buying behaviors--all applicable to my retailing background!
 I attended the University of Montana for my undergraduate degree in business (Go Griz!) and have also published in a variety of areas, demonstrating breadth and depth in ITAM subject areas.
-I have written for textbooks published by McGraw-Hill and Flat World Knowledge.
+I have written textbooks published by McGraw-Hill and Flat World Knowledge.
 My writing experience has allowed growth in the area of professional writing and research.
-Textbook publications include: Introduction to Business, Introduction to Fashion, Human Resource Management, Human Relations, Consumer Behavior (2014), and Leadership and Supervision (2014).
-I have also presented and published in the area of best practices in online classrooms for ultimate student satisfaction, including social presence in the online classroom, use of different types of feedback, and student success.
+Textbook publications include: Introduction to Business, Introduction to Fashion, Human Resource Management, Human Relations, Consumer Behavior, and Leadership and Supervision I have also presented and published in the area of best practices in online classrooms for ultimate student satisfaction, including social presence in the online classroom, use of different types of feedback, and student success.

 In my teaching, I focus on a learner centered model which consists of case studies, discussion, activities, and group work.
 My classroom is extremely active (both onsite and online).
 I have been known to bring play-dough to classes to demonstrate challenging Administrative Management concepts.
 To find out how play-dough and Administrative Management can relate . . . you will just have to sign up for one of my classes!
 I keep the lectures to a minimum because my primary focus is on helping students realize their potential through asking questions and getting you to express your ideas.
 Rarely will you need that extra coffee before attending my classes!
 Online, I strive to be responsive, caring, and interactive.
 In my online classes, you will never feel like a "number;" instead you will feel engaged and mentored as you learn challenging concepts in a fast-paced online classroom.